challenges-watsonk/backend-app/README.md

 ["/thank-you", "user_2"]
 ```
 - Every record in the `logFile` array is a valid tuple with a defined `request_path` and `user_id` string, in that order.
+- This challenge does not require unit tests.